Solar Reflected Dark Matter under the Influence of a Dark Magnetic Field: Direct Detection

 where

 Therefore, the total ionization rate is

 where $N_T$ is the number of atoms in the target.

-In the XENON experiment, electron recoils in xenon target produce ionization signals (S2).
+In the XENON experiment, electron recoils in the xenon target produce ionization signals (S2).
 For recoil energies above $1\,\text{keV}$ ($E_e \gtrsim 1\,\text{keVee}$), they additionally produce scintillation signals (S1).
-In this paper, we employ XENONnT S1+S2 data from~\cite{XENON:2022ltv}.
-To obtain the xenon ionization rate, we calculate the ionization form factors $|f_{nl}(p_e,q)|^2$ for atomic orbitals labeled $nl$ following the procedure in \cite{Essig:2017kqs} by atomic wave functions from \cite{Bunge1993RHF}.
-We split the 0-10 keV energy range into 10 bins.
+In this paper, we employ the XENONnT S1+S2 data from Ref.~\cite{XENON:2022ltv}.
+To obtain the xenon ionization rate, we calculate the ionization form factors $|f_{nl}(p_e,q)|^2$ for atomic orbitals labeled $nl$ following the procedure in Ref.~\cite{Essig:2017kqs} using the atomic wave functions from Ref.~\cite{Bunge1993RHF}.
+We split the 0--10 keV energy range into 10 bins.
 The expected event count in each bin $i$ for exposure time $T$ is

-where $\text{Eff}(E_e)$ is the efficiency function from \cite{XENON:2022ltv}, $E_{e,\text{min},i}$ and $E_{e,\text{max},i}$ are the lower and upper bound of each energy bin, respectively.
-After obtaining $N_i$, accompanied by measured counts $S_i$ and background estimates $B_i$ taken from \cite{XENON:2022ltv}, we draw the constraint line in a simplified and conservative method.
+where $\text{Eff}(E_e)$ is the efficiency function from Ref.~\cite{XENON:2022ltv}, $E_{e,\text{min},i}$ and $E_{e,\text{max},i}$ are the lower and upper bounds of each energy bin, respectively.
+After obtaining $N_i$, accompanied by measured counts $S_i$ and background estimates $B_i$ taken from Ref.~\cite{XENON:2022ltv}, we draw the constraint line in a simplified and conservative method.
 The signal event number in each bin $S_i$ is treated as a Poisson random variable with expectation values $\mu_i=N_i+B_i$ and variances $\sigma_i^2=N_i+B_i$.
 If $N_i+B_i\gg 1$, they can be approximated by Gaussian random variables with the same parameters.
 Therefore, we can define a logarithmic likelihood ratio: